jmontleon/pixelbook-fedora/README.md

 1. After rebooting you should have audio

 ## Brightness
-1. `sudo dnf install pixelbook-udev && sudo dnf -y update`.
-Make sure you get a kernel with `pixelbook` in the release.
+1. `sudo dnf install pixelbook-udev && sudo dnf -y update`, if you haven't already.
 1. Create `/etc/modprobe.d/i915.conf` with one line: `options i915 enable_dpcd_backlight=1`
 1. `sudo dracut -f`
+1. After rebooting the backlight should work.

 ## Keyboard

 ### Hotkeys
-1. `sudo dnf -y install pixelbook-udev` if you haven't already
+1. `sudo dnf -y install pixelbook-udev`, if you haven't already.

 ### Capslock
 To use the Search key as a Capslock: